What Is Emergency Maintenance? (And Why It’s Important)

 A solid emergency maintenance plan should include the following steps:

-• Define who will be reporting the work done: In addition to defining emergency maintenance responsibilities during the emergency event, it’s important to clarify a reporting protocol.
+• Define who will be reporting the completed work: In addition to defining responsibilities during the emergency event, it’s important to clarify a reporting protocol.
 For example, if your HVAC system needs an emergency repair, you would likely want to maintain a record of that as part of scheduling a follow-up inspection.
 So, employees should be clear about who reports that the work is done and how that’s recorded.
 Using computerized maintenance management system (CMMS) software to track everything from asset downtime to routine maintenance is one effective way to do this.

 Emergency maintenance should be a last resort.
 Ideally, you can get ahead of the problem before it puts lives or livelihoods at risk.
 Using CMMS software can make it easier to assign, track and report on preventive maintenance tasks for key equipment and assets.
 It can help create work orders for everything from conducting carbon monoxide tests and checking smoke detectors to having a renter report a clogged toilet to a property management company.
 That way, everyone can get on the same page, and you can reduce the risks of maintenance issues festering until they turn into emergencies.